Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Cursed Techniques/Private Pure Love Train.md

 Your domain expansion end when you hit jackpot or you exit the domains range.
 Other creatures may freely enter and exit your domain.
 _Note_: all domain expansion can be ended by killing the caster, succeeding with counterspell, casting antimagic field with the caster in range or potentially by casting your own domain expansion.
 If you cast domain expansion to end another both of the casters roll a d20, whoever rolls highest is whose domain wins.

 ### Level 15: Wheel of Fortune
-When using Gambler's Fallacy or Roll for jackpot, predict the result of the roll.
+When using Gambler's Fallacy or rolling for a jackpot, predict the result of the roll.
 If you get the result right, you immediately get jackpot when using your domain expansion or get a critical success when using Gambler's Fallacy.
 You may use this feature an amount of times equal to your Charisma modifier(minimum of once).

 ### Level 17: Double or Nothing
 When you reach 0 hp, you may cast your domain with an increased chance of hitting jackpot as a last attempt to save your life.
 You get 1 roll of a d20, if you hit roll a nat 20 you hit jackpot and regain all lost hp points.
 If you fail nothing happens.
 You may use this feature twice per long rest.